aselapasinduD/WSL-Help-Commands/README.md

 ```bash
 wsl -l -v
 ```
-Use this command to see the available distro that you can install
+Use this command to see the available distro that you can install.
 ```bash
 wsl -l -o
 ```

 ## Install WSL

-Install common WSL distribution
+Install common WSL distribution.
 ```bash
 wsl --install
 ```